sucremad/CProgrammingLanguage/C2/README.md

 ### Examples

 * __Example1__ - Determine the English level according to the net correct number determined from the true and false numbers entered on the keyboard.
-4 false answer takes a right answer.
+4 false answers takes a right answer.

  | Net | Level |